jezzsantos/queryany/samples/ri/README.md

 * Entities will derive from `EntityBase` and they will implement the inherited methods that provide identification and persistence support.
 * Entities support persistence of their internal state through the `IPersisableEntity` interface, which is used by persistence layers.
 An Entity never persists itself.
 Only Application Layers do that.
 * Entity identifiers are created by a `IIdentifierFactory` which generates the ID for the Entity.
 This is expected to be generated when the Entity is first created.
-* Entities derive from `EntityBase` they can have any constructor, they must implement Dehydration/Rehydration, and must have a static, public, parameter-less method called `Instantiate` that returns a `EntityFactory<EntityBase>` used for instantiation by persistence layers.
+* Entities derive from `EntityBase` they can have any constructor, they must implement Dehydration/Rehydration, and must have a static, public, parameter-less method called `Rehydrate` that returns a `EntityFactory<EntityBase>` used for instantiation by persistence layers.

-Example of `Instantiate` Method:
+Example of `Rehydrate` Method:

 ```
-       public static EntityFactory<CarEntity> Instantiate()
+       public static EntityFactory<CarEntity> Rehydrate()
        {
            return (hydratingProperties, container) => new CarEntity(container.Resolve<ILogger>(),
                new HydrationIdentifierFactory(hydratingProperties));